MicrosoftDocs/dynamics-365-project-operations/articles/actuals/linkingactuals.md

 ---
-# required metadata

-title: Linking Actuals to originating records
+title: Link actuals to original records
-description: This topic provides information about how to actuals are linked to Originating records such as Time entry, Expense entry or Material usage logs
+description: This topic explains how to link actuals to original records such as time entry, expense entry, or material usage logs.
 author: rumant
-manager: AnnBe
+manager: tfehr
-ms.date: 09/18/2020
+ms.date: 03/25/2021
 ms.topic: article
 ms.prod:
 ms.service: project-operations
-#

-# optional metadata

-# ms.search.form:
-# ROBOTS:
-audience: Application User
-# ms.devlang:
 ms.reviewer: kfend
-ms.search.scope:
-# ms.tgt_pltfrm:
-ms.custom:
-ms.assetid:
-ms.search.region: Global
-ms.search.industry: Service industries
-ms.author: suvaidya
+ms.author: rumant
-ms.dyn365.ops.version:
-ms.search.validFrom: 2020-10-01
 ---

-# Linking Actuals to Originating records
+# Link actuals to original records

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

-In Dynamics 365 Project Project Operations, *business transaction* is an abstract concept that isn't represented by any entity.
+In Dynamics 365 Project Operations, *business transaction* is an abstract concept that isn't represented by an entity.
 However, some common fields and processes on entities are designed to use the concept of business transactions.
-The following entities use this abstraction:
+The following entities use this concept:

 - Quote line details
 - Contract line details